 Help Your Local Businesses

 The governor’s order to close all non-essential businesses may put some people out of a job.
-Help support your local businesses during this time of need.
+Help support your local businesses during COVID-19 in Big Bear.
 Your local take-out restaurants may be barely keeping up with having their staff on the payroll.
 Choose a local restaurant whenever ordering food to go.
 The same can be for beverages.
 Local breweries may still offer their adult beverages to go and are a better choice to support than big-name companies found in your grocery stores.
 Help support your area so that a bright future will be ahead.

 Big Bear Lake Will Be Waiting